Border control: Exit permits

-Some countries in Europe maintain controversial exit visa systems in addition to regular border controls.
-For instance, Uzbekistan requires its own citizens to obtain exit visas prior to leaving for countries other than fellow CIS nations in eastern Europe.
-Several countries in the Arabian peninsula require exit visas for foreign workers under the Kafala System meaning "sponsorship system").
+Some countries maintain controversial exit visa systems in addition to regular border controls.
+For instance, Uzbekistan requires its citizens to obtain exit visas before leaving for countries outside the CIS, including Eastern European nations.
+Several countries in the Arabian peninsula require exit visas for foreign workers under the Kafala System, meaning "sponsorship system").
 Russia occasionally requires foreigners who overstay to obtain exit visas since one cannot exit Russia without a valid visa.
 Czechia has a similar policy.
 Similarly, a foreign citizen granted a temporary residence permit in Russia needs an exit visa to take a trip abroad (valid for both exit and return).
 Not all foreign citizens are subject to that requirement.
 Citizens of Germany, for example, do not require this exit visa.
 During the Cold War, countries in the Eastern Bloc maintained strict controls on citizens' ability to travel abroad.
-Citizens of the Soviet Union, East Germany, and other communist states were typically required to obtain permission prior to engaging in international travel.
+Citizens of the Soviet Union, East Germany, and other communist states were typically required to obtain permission before travelling abroad.
 Unlike most of these states, citizens of Yugoslavia enjoyed a significant freedom of international movement.
 (Note: In 1960, local border traffic on the Yugoslavia — Italy border in Istria registered almost seven million crossings in both directions.
-In 1977 Yugoslavia had 55 local border traffic agreements with the neighboring countries, including 7 with Italy, 11 with Austria, 8 with Hungary, 10 with Romania, 8 with Bulgaria, 5 with Greece.)
+In 1977, Yugoslavia had 55 local border traffic agreements with the neighboring countries, including 7 with Italy, 11 with Austria, 8 with Hungary, 10 with Romania, 8 with Bulgaria, and 5 with Greece.)

-Certain Asian countries have policies that similarly require certain categories of citizens to seek official authorisation prior to travelling or emigrating.
-This is usually either as a way to enforce national service obligations or to protect migrant workers from travelling to places where they may be abused by employers.
-Singapore, for instance, operates an Exit Permit scheme in order to enforce the national service obligations of its male citizens and permanent residents.
+Certain Asian countries have policies that similarly require specific categories of citizens to obtain official authorization before travelling or emigrating.
+This is usually either to enforce national service obligations or to protect migrant workers from travelling to places where employers may abuse them.
+Singapore, for instance, operates an Exit Permit scheme to enforce the national service obligations of its male citizens and permanent residents.
 These restrictions vary according to age and status.
 South Korea and Taiwan have similar policies.
-India, on the other hand, requires citizens who have not met certain educational requirements (and thus may be targeted by human traffickers or be coerced into modern slavery) to apply for approval prior to leaving the country and endorses their passports with "Emigration Check Required".
+India, on the other hand, requires citizens who have not met certain educational requirements (and thus may be targeted by human traffickers or be coerced into modern slavery) to apply for approval before leaving the country and endorses their passports with "Emigration Check Required".
 Nepal similarly requires citizens emigrating to America on an H-1B visa to present an exit permit issued by the Ministry of Labour.
-This document is called a work permit and needs to be presented to immigration to leave the country.
+This document, called a work permit, must be presented to immigration to leave the country.
 In a bid to increase protection for the large amount of Indian, Bangladeshi, Chinese, and Nepali citizens smuggled through Indian airports to the Middle East as underpaid labourers, many Indian airline companies require travellers to obtain an 'OK to Board' confirmation sent directly from visa authorities in certain GCC countries directly to the airline and will bar anyone who has not obtained this endorsement from clearing exit immigration.